World Centric reinvents food containers

 World Centric has recently come out with plant-based, fiber cutlery.
 What does plant-based mean in this context, and are sustainable practices (e.g. avoidance of monocultures, pesticides, etc.) a factor in how these resources are grown?

 For our molded fiber cutlery, plant-based means that they are made entirely from sugarcane bagasse mixed with some bamboo fibers.
 Bagasse is the waste leftover fibers when sugarcane is processed for sugar.
 We are therefore using a waste material, which normally may be burnt or landfilled.
-Bamboo is a rapidly growing plant that has the ability to be cultivated in areas where other agriculture may not be feasible due to poor soil or topography and we are looking at obtaining FSC certification for the bamboo fibers we use in our products.
+Bamboo is a rapidly growing plant that has the ability to be cultivated in areas where other agriculture may not be feasible due to poor soil or topography and we are looking at obtaining a certification for the bamboo fibers we use in our products.

 World Centric’s fiber cutlery debuted this year.